 This smoked shrimp recipe is an easy paleo, gluten-free appetizer or main dish.
 Serve them with a simple herb garlic sauce or your favorite seafood dipping sauce.

 Smoked shrimp are an easy paleo, gluten-free appetizer or main dish.
-The possibilities are endless for dipping sauces — guacamole, honey mustard, cocktail sauce — but today I served them simply tossed with a garlic herb butter (made with grass-fed ghee).
+The possibilities are endless for dipping sauces — cocktail sauce, honey mustard, even guacamole — but today I served them simply tossed with a garlic herb butter (made with grass-fed ghee).
 They were perfect with a quick summer tomato and cucumber salad.

 The key to smoking shrimp is not to overcook them.
 I can't emphasize this enough.
-Unlike a thick cut of meat, shrimp smoke quickly and will be done in 20 minutes or so, depending on the heat of your smoker and the size of you shrimp.
+Unlike a thick cut of meat, shrimp smoke quickly and will be done in 20 minutes or so, depending on the heat of your smoker and the size of your shrimp.
 You definitely need to keep an eye on them.
 I start checking them at 10 minutes and keep checking them until they are just cooked through.

 I've smoked shrimp both peeled and unpeeled, and they are good both ways.
 If you have shell-on shrimp, go ahead and throw them on the smoker that way and serve them as “peel and eat” shrimp with the garlic butter sauce for dipping.

 This easy smoked shrimp recipe can be done in a smoker or with indirect heat on a grill.

 Lay shrimp on smoker rack in a single layer.
 Check shrimp after 10 minutes and keep a close eye on them.
 Smoke shrimp until just cooked through, about 15-20 minutes total.